Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Love at first sight from the ferry

-The clear, deep sapphire waters of the harbor were surrounded by row after row of pastel-hued neoclassical facades stacked one on top of the other climbing the side of the mountain.
+The clear, deep sapphire waters of the harbor are surrounded by row after row of pastel-hued 18th century neoclassical mansions stacked one on top of the other climbing the side of the mountain.

-The colorful mansions were separated from the sea by nothing but a line of million-dollar yachts and sailboats.
+The colorful facades are separated from the sea by nothing but a line of million-dollar yachts and sailboats.

-I was hooked….and more than a little shocked that after so many years of traveling the world this magical island hadn’t even been a blip on my radar.
+I’m hooked….and more than a little shocked that after so many years of traveling the world this magical island wasn’t even a blip on my radar.

 My home away from home

-I stepped off the ferry and quickly spotted a teenage boy holding a sign with my apartment’s name, EOS Studios.
-I had only remembered to communicate my ferry arrival information to the owner late the night before so I wasn’t sure anyone would be there to greet me.
+I step off the ferry and quickly spot a teenage boy holding a sign with my apartment’s name, EOS Studios.

-Luckily, Theologis (husband of owner, Sevasti) and son were waiting patiently and in minutes we were in the car, up the hill and walking into my apartment, my home for the next 4 nights.
+Theologis (husband of owner, Sevasti) and son are waiting and in minutes we’re up the hill and walking into my home for the next 4 nights.

-Theologis explained that Sevasti was at church and would come by and visit me later to introduce herself and help me with any information I needed about the island.
-He also pointed out their house, just one row over and up in case I needed anything before then.
+He explains that Sevasti is at church and will come by later to help me with any information I need about the island.
+He also points out their house nearby in case I need anything before then.

-The apartment was fantastic, plenty of space, a small kitchen, strong wifi and most importantly, a roomy terrace with a million-dollar view over the harbor.
+The apartment is perfect.
+Plenty of space, a small kitchen, strong wifi, and a roomy terrace with a million-dollar view over the harbor.

 A brief history of Symi Greece